Policies and procedures

 The University expects students to complete their study in a single continuous period.

-Absences from research degree studies may, however, be appropriate when a student needs to suspend or interrupt studies, for example, as a result of maternity leave.
+Absences from research degree studies may, however, be appropriate when a student needs to suspend or interrupt studies.

-In such instances, application for a prospective suspension of study should be made, in writing, to the Graduate School.
+In such instances, application for a prospective suspension of study should be made, using a suspension or extension form, to the Graduate School.

 The absence policy can be found in the Code of Practice and guidance can be found on How to Report an Absence.